 g) the highest NR PDCP PDU sequence number transmitted to the lower layers among those NR PDCP PDUs received from the node hosting the NR PDCP entity.

-NOTE: If a deployment has decided not to use the Transfer of Downlink User Data procedure, f) above is not applicable.
+NOTE1: If a deployment has decided not to use the Transfer of Downlink User Data procedure, f) above is not applicable.

+NOTE2: If DRX is configured to the UE in the corresponding node, b) and c) may be set to "0" during OFF period.

 ----Unchanged sections are omitted---